antoniozah/instagram-clone/README.md

 # Instagram Clone UI

-### This project was builted with ReactJS, Tailwind & Redux
+### This project created with ReactJS, Tailwind & Redux